rudresh051/QA-Automation-Resources/Courses/Framework/File3.md

 This makes code much simpler and easier to understand.
 At the same
 times, we introduce some standard to be followed in our code while
 starting to code with page object model.

+## Handling WebDriver Instance Object

+Why do we never have time to do it right, but always have time to do it over?

+### Webdriver Object

+Many times, we try to pass the WebDriver object over and over again
+from one c/assto another by the means of constructors or passing it
+as a parameter in the method where it require driver instance.

+It's always a good idea in Programming to **Stop and Think for a second, to do it right**

+How?

+* Java
+  * Create a static base class
+  * Create a static property (for WebDriver)
+  * Try to use that property for framework life cycle